lucamattiazzi/coviz/README.md

 - Map of interactome between human and 2019CoV, with highlight of the interactions whose role is known/important

+### Meta

+- Map of researchers and university that have published papers on the coronavirus before and during the pandemic

 ## Interesting links